pingcap/docs-cn/statement-summary-tables.md

 The "plan digest" here refers to the unique identifier calculated through normalized execution plan.
 The normalization process ignores constants.
 The same SQL statements might be grouped into different categories because the same statements might have different execution plans.
 SQL statements of the same category have the same execution plan.

-`events_statements_summary_by_digest` stores the aggregated results of SQL monitoring metrics.
+`statements_summary` stores the aggregated results of SQL monitoring metrics.
 In general, each of the monitoring metrics includes the maximum value and average value.
 For example, the execution latency metric corresponds to two fields: `AVG_LATENCY` (average latency) and `MAX_LATENCY` (maximum latency).

-To make sure that the monitoring metrics are up to date, data in the `events_statements_summary_by_digest` table is periodically cleared, and only recent aggregated results are retained and displayed.
+To make sure that the monitoring metrics are up to date, data in the `statements_summary` table is periodically cleared, and only recent aggregated results are retained and displayed.
 The periodical data clearing is controlled by the `tidb_stmt_summary_refresh_interval` system variable.
 If you happen to make a query right after the clearing, the data displayed might be very little.

-Some concepts in TiDB are different from those in MySQL.
-For this reason, the schema of the `events_statements_summary_by_digest` table in TiDB greatly differs from that in MySQL.

-The following is a sample output of querying `events_statements_summary_by_digest`:
+The following is a sample output of querying `statements_summary`:

 ```
    SUMMARY_BEGIN_TIME: 2020-01-02 11:00:00
      SUMMARY_END_TIME: 2020-01-02 11:30:00
-            STMT_TYPE: select
+            STMT_TYPE: Select
           SCHEMA_NAME: test
                DIGEST: 0611cc2fe792f8c146cc97d39b31d9562014cf15f8d41f23a4938ca341f54182
           DIGEST_TEXT: select * from employee where id = ?